Learn-TypeScript/understanding-typescript/README.md

              //...
              role = Role.ADMIN
          }
+         ...

+         if (person.role === Role.AUTHOR)...
         ```
-        - Docs: A helpful addition to the standard set of datatypes from JavaScript is the enum.
+        - **Docs**: A helpful addition to the standard set of datatypes from JavaScript is the **enum**.
 As in languages like C#, an enum is a way of giving more friendly names to sets of numeric values.
         ```js
             enum Color {
             Red,